Health & Wellness

 Can cats have ham?

-If you accidentally drop a piece of ham on the floor and your quick cat eats it before you can intervene, they’ll likely be OK, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+If you accidentally drop a piece of ham on the floor and your quick cat eats it before you can intervene, they’ll likely be OK, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 But if your cat has a negative reaction to this snack, contact your veterinarian.

 Feeding your feline friend regular bites of ham isn’t a good way to maintain their healthy diet.
 Not only is this food high in fat and salt, but cats won’t get any nutrients or vitamins from it.